A Weekend in downtown Charleston, SC

 Whether you are taking in a sunset from a rooftop bar or strolling down historic roads, there is no shortage of fun to be had in downtown Charleston!

-Short on Time?
-Don’t miss our favorite downtown Charleston activities: King Street strolling, shopping at a local market, eating delicious southern cuisine.
+• A weekend in Charleston isn’t complete without King Street strolling, shopping at a local market, eating delicious southern cuisine

 **Boozing Abroad contains affiliate links throughout the site.
 If you choose to purchase items through these links, we will earn a small commission at NO extra cost to you.
 Read the full disclosure policy here**